carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

-We don't use the BRANCH ON COUNT or BRANCH ON INDEX families of instruction.
+We don't use the BRANCH ON INDEX instructions.

 --